pedrocurvo/HAET/docs/source/models.rst

 These models serve as the main entry point for the HAET architecture.
 Each model:

 - Processes input mesh data
-- Applies token slicing through Physics Attention modules
+- Applies Rep-Slice with adaptive temperature through Physics Attention modules
+- Creates and processes eidetic states for memory efficiency
 - Integrates with Erwin for hierarchical processing

 .. code-block:: python